 S1E1: Kevin Grady, President of The Leeds Library and Fiona Gell, Communications Officer at The Leeds Library

-To launch Tales from The Leeds Library, The Leeds Library’s new podcast series we have a conversation streamed live from the Old Librarian’s Office with President of The Leeds Library Kevin Grady and Communications Officer Fiona Gell.
-We talk to Kevin about the early history of the Library, how it was founded and who by as well as the changes he has seen during many years of service on Library committees.
+To launch Tales from The Leeds Library, our new podcast series, we have a conversation streamed live from the Old Librarian’s Office with President of The Leeds Library Kevin Grady and Communications Officer Fiona Gell.
+We talk to Kevin about the early history of the Library, how it was founded and who by, as well as the changes he has seen during many years of service on Library committees.
 With Fiona we discuss the Library today, the ideas behind the podcast, and what we can look forward to in upcoming episodes.
 Watch the recorded live episode here!